record producer and recording studio site banner

 petedesk5.jpg (40275 bytes)- The console features 154 VU meters, all with transformer balanced buffer amplifier driver boards.

-Check out the new busbarIf you are interested in this console and would like to find out more, please contact Pete Winkelman by clicking here.
+Check out the new busbarIf you are interested in this console and would like to find out more, please contact Pete Winkelman.